-Why do we study the lower triangular representation of some sequences?
-Well, to get, for example some nontrivial identities.
+Why do we study the lower-triangular representation of some sequences?
+Well, to get, for example, some nontrivial identities.

 To see what we mean let us consider several examples.
-Most of them would concern Riordan matrices of the form $\left( d(x),x\right) $, , i.e., Appell matrices, since these matrices have form easy to deal with.
+Most of them would concern Riordan matrices of the form $\left( d(x),x\right) $, i.e., Appell matrices, since these matrices have a form easy to deal with.
 Besides, there exist in the literature many examples of matrices of this form whose entries are polynomials.
-Moreover, there exist also ready to use formulae for the inverses of such matrices.
+Moreover, there are also ready-to-use formulas for the inverses of such matrices.
 In the sequel, we often use matrix operation as defined by (\ref{mnoz}).
-We we will denote the result of such operation on the matrix, say $\mathbf{A}$ as $\left[ \left\{ \alpha _{n}\right\} \right] $ transform of $\mathbf{A.}$
+We we will denote the result of such operation on the matrix, say $\mathbf{A}$ as $\left[ \left\{ \alpha_{n}\right\} \right] $ transform of $\mathbf{A.}$